DataBiosphere/data-explorer/deploy/README.md

   `cd deploy && gcloud app deploy dispatch.yaml`

+  Note: UI server and API server are deployed as two App Engine services.
+Normally, CORS is used to allow UI server client Javascript to call API server domain:port.
+Identity-Aware Proxy doesn't work well with CORS.
+CORS can be enabled for UI server -> API server, but IAP introduces UI server -> accounts.google.com, which CORS cannot be enabled for.
+We use [App Engine routing](https://cloud.google.com/appengine/docs/standard/python/how-requests-are-routed#routing_with_a_dispatch_file) to get around CORS.
+UI server calls /api on itself, so CORS does not come into play.
+(This is similar to our [nginx proxying](https://github.com/DataBiosphere/data-explorer/blob/master/nginx.conf) for local development.)

+* Navigate to `https://PROJECT_ID.appspot.com`.
 Note: App Engine services are not always available immediately after deploying.
 Allow a few minutes after deployment finishes for the service to come up.